-Adaptation and mitigation strategies Generate and increase the use of safe, reliable, and clean energy Reduce vehicle miles traveled and support low and no carbon transportation options Accelerate the electrification of the transportation system Reduce emissions by increasing protected open space, including enhancing carbon storage and sequestration in forests, wetlands, and soils Increase education and communications about climate change mitigation and adaptation options Support increases in municipal capacity and provide technical assistance
+Adaptation and mitigation strategies Generate and increase the use of safe, reliable, and clean energy Reduce vehicle miles traveled and support low and no carbon transportation options Accelerate the electrification of the transportation system Reduce emissions by increasing protected open space, including enhancing carbon storage and sequestration in forests, wetlands, and soils

+Increase education and communications about climate change mitigation and adaptation options Support increases in municipal capacity and provide technical assistance

 REDUCE ENERGY CONSUMPTION AND STRIVE TOWARDS NET ZERO ENERGY BUILDING The built environment is one of the most significant sources of GHG emissions on Cape Cod, largely due to heating with fuel oil, natural gas, and propane.
-Air conditioning needs are another large energy demand, with most of the electricity for cooling coming from non-renewable sources at the present time.
+Air conditioning needs are another large energy demand.
 Exacerbating the demand to heat and cool is an older and inefficiently insulated building stock.
 The region can take advantage of opportunities to improve energy conservation, heating and cooling efficiency, and transition to non-fossil fuel sources of energy to reduce emissions and, in many instances, save money.
 Several actions can support these strategies, with different actions appropriate for the non-residential and residential building stock.
 Non-Residential: